-Faith Salie’s resume has a litany of titles describing her first 50 years on this earth—journalist, writer, comedian, actor, Harvard graduate, Rhodes scholar, television and radio host, wife, and mother.
+Faith Salie’s resume has a litany of titles describing her first 50 years on this earth—journalist, author of Approval Junkie, comedian, actor, Harvard graduate, Rhodes scholar, television and radio host, wife, and mother.

 This talented, and one could say overachiever, has pulled together poignant and cheerful snippets of her life’s experiences based on her book, “Approval Junkie: Adventures in Caring Too Much,” to make her Off-Broadway debut in a one-woman show.
 The story isn’t just about caring too much.
 It’s about caring what other people think, and finding the solution to happiness is about loving yourself and fulfilling your expectations.

 Be prepared to laugh, cry and hang on to her every word; her stories hit close to home, and the reaction from the packed Minetta Lane Theatre audience was overwhelming as she exposed raw emotions of her life.

 Just as extensive as Salie’s resume is the list of subjects she shares with the audience.
 Align yourself to her anxiety, trying to keep up her G.P.A. to appease her parents.
 Laugh as she exchanges her tips on winning her high school beauty pageant, demonstrating the appropriate arm positions for success on stage.

 Feel Salie’s desperation of failure, a woman who had the perfect wedding in the perfect dress in Scotland, only to live with a husband for a few short years whose love was unwinnable.
 Be prepared to cry, and relate to the story about picking out the perfect outfit to wear to her divorce, only to look over at the bench where her “wasband” is sitting and won’t return her gaze.